Q-GAIN/Q-GAIN/README.md

 # Q-GAIN
-Q-GAIN is an evolution of the SolDet package, serving as the foundation of a growing modular architecture to support a wider range of machine learning and physically informed analysis applications.
+Q-GAIN is a Python library serving as the foundation of a growing modular architecture to support a wider range of machine learning and physically informed analysis applications.

 It is featured with the original SolDet package as a submodule which includes classification, object detection, and physics informed metric methods.
 Technical details of the original package are explained in https://arxiv.org/abs/2111.04881.
 The dataset used to prepare the original SolDet and used by the modern SolDet module is available at https://data.nist.gov/od/id/mds2-2363.
 It also includes a vortex detector as a submodule for identifying the positions of vortices in Bose-Einstein Condensates.